What to do in Zermatt in 2 Days – Best Things to do in Zermatt, Switzerland

 Another Zermatt point of interest is the Gorner Gorge.

-If you have some free time you could visit the Gorner Gorge.
-As I was feeling a bit sick, I was not able to see it but i think, this is another sight in Zermatt you must visit.
+If you have some free time you could visit the Gorge.
+As I was feeling a bit sick, I was not able to see it but I think, this is another tourist sight in Zermatt you should visit.

 220 million years old is the rock, greenish serpentinite – impressive, or?